vectordotdev/vector/website/docs/reference/sources/docker.md

   unit={null}
   >

-### partial_event_marker
+### partial_event_marker_field

 The field name to be added to events that are detected to contain an incomplete message (i.e. partial events).
 If set to `""`, no field will be added to partial event.
 This allows to opt-out of partial event detection.
-See [Message Splitting & Merging](#message-splitting--merging) for more info.

 </Field>